scverse/scvi-tutorials/README.md

-# scvi_tutorials
+# scvi-tutorials
-Repo for notebooks used in scvi tutorials
+Repo for notebooks used in scvi tutorials.
+See https://www.scvi-tools.org/

 Master branch is stable, dev is for tutorial updates.